Hofer-Julian/julianhofer.eu/src/content/docs/blog/2025/nushell.md

 draft: false
 ---

-There are multiple ways improve your experience in the terminal.
+There are multiple ways to improve your experience in the terminal.
 You can get a nice prompt with [starship](https://starship.rs/).
 On Linux and macOS, you can switch to the [fish](https://fishshell.com) shell.
 A lot of nice things like syntax highlighting, tab completion with help text and inline suggestions simply work out of the box.